stencila/stencila/help/hub/projects/manage-project-sources.md

 ---
 id: 4170098
 title: Manage project sources
-description: How to create a new source, upload a file and much more
+description: How to link a source, upload a file and convert
+relatedArticles:
+  - ./projects/publish-a-project.md
 published: true
 ---